Stonehenge, Glastonbury, & Avebury

 Avebury 4

-Before our tour bus even got to Victoria Station the husband had to be let off the bus because he was feeling ill and had to use the restroom immediately.
-His wife shouted after him we'll meet you at the McDonald's!
+Before our tour bus even got to Victoria Station, the husband had to be let off the bus because he was feeling ill and had to use the restroom immediately.
+His wife shouted after him: We'll meet you at the McDonald's!
 We?
-After a very, very long day of touring it was about to get so much longer.
+After a very, very long day of touring, it was about to get so much longer.
 The highs and lows of traveling can be extreme.
 I got a memorable story out of it though.

 Here's what happened: